-The stock market in India is in great shape for almost years now.
+The stock market in India is in great shape for almost 4 years now.
 Readers can verify the articles we wrote at the end of 2015 with a very bullish India stock market forecast.
 As in any secular bull market there is tactical bear markets, and, at a certain point, an end of the bull market.
-What to expect from the India stock market going forward?
+What to expect from India’s stock market going forward?
 The answer in the form of an outlook is here in our India stock market forecast for 2019.
 Arguably, this is more of an outlook rather than a forecast!

 The Nitfy 50 index (NIFTY) representing the largest 50 companies on the India stock market exchange rose from 7,000 points at the end of 2015 to 11,751 points in September of this year.
 That’s a 57% increase in 3 years.
 Is this a reason to sell, to take a wait-and-see mode for a while, or buy?
 The outcome of our India stock market forecast for 2019 should provide guidance to this question.

 India stock market forecast 2019 vs. emerging markets forecast 2019

 Before answering the questions outlined above we want to highlight that our India stock market forecast for 2019 is strongly influenced by intermarket dynamics.
 No surprise, there is a strong correlation with emerging markets (EEM), no surprise, as India is one of the largest markets.